 Note: The changes in the job separation rates are calculated based on the differences between the three-year averages of the last three years and the first three years for which both IFR and LFS data are available.
 The first three years are 1998-2000 for Denmark, Finland, France, Germany, Italy, Spain, Sweden, and the United Kingdom; 2003, 2004, and 2006 for Austria; 2004-2006 for Belgium, the Czech Republic, Hungary, Poland, and Slovakia; and 2005-2007 for Greece, Portugal, and Slovenia.
 The last three years are 2015-2017.
-Source: authors' calculations based on the EU-LFS and IFR data.
+For the average job separation rates by country, see Figure D2 in Appendix D.- Source: authors' calculations based on the EU-LFS and IFR data.